dtabacaru/MindControl/README.md

 # MindControl
-An private C# API and automater for World of Warcraft Classic
+A private C# API and automater for World of Warcraft Classic.